emranxec/KeepLearning/README.md

 ----
 ### Q. What is docker?
 >Docker is an open platform for developing, shipping, and running applications.
-Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+Docker enables you to separate your applications from your infrastructure, so you can deliver software quickly.

 #### What can I use Docker for?
 - Fast, consistent delivery of your applications